Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Introduction

-The motivation of the present work, in view of the above studies, is to study extensively the nuclear equation of state (EOS) effect on the r-mode instability of neutron stars with a perfectly rigid crust \cite{Lidblom-2000,Wen-012,Yoshida-2001,Levin-01}.
+The motivation of the present work, in view of the above studies, is to study extensively the nuclear equation of state (EOS) effect on the r-mode instability and evolution of neutron stars with a perfectly rigid crust \cite{Lidblom-2000,Wen-012,Yoshida-2001,Levin-01}.
 Actually EOS affects the time scales associated with the r-mode, in two different ways.
 Firstly, EOS defines the radial dependence of the mass density distribution $\rho(r)$, which is the basic ingredient of the relevant integrals (see Sec.~II).
 Secondly, it defines the core-crust transition density $\rho_c$ and also the core radius $R_c$ which is the upper limit of the mentioned integrals.
-We employ a phenomenological model for the energy per baryon of the asymmetric nuclear matter having the advantage of an analytical form.
-By suitably choosing the parametrization of the model we obtain different forms from the density dependence of the nuclear symmetry energy by varying the slope parameter $L$ on the interval $50 \ {\rm MeV} \leq L \leq 110 \ {\rm MeV}$.
+I employ a phenomenological model for the energy per baryon of the asymmetric nuclear matter having the advantage of an analytical form.
+By suitably choosing the parametrization of the model I obtain various forms for the density dependence of the nuclear symmetry energy by varying the slope parameter $L$ in the interval $65 \ {\rm MeV} \leq L \leq 110 \ {\rm MeV}$.
 The calculated EOS concerns the neutron star core (from the center of the star up to the crust-core interface).
-For the neutron star crust we employed the EOS taken from the previous work of Feynman, Metropolis and Teller \cite{Feynman-49} and also from Baym, Pethick and Sutherland \cite{Baym-71}.
+For the neutron star crust I employed the EOS taken from the previous work of Feynman, Metropolis and Teller \cite{Feynman-49} and also from Baym, Pethick and Sutherland \cite{Baym-71}.
 The transition pressure at the edge of the core is calculated by employing the thermodynamic method.
 It is found that in a good approximation the quantities connected with the r-mode instability are related directly with the slope parameter.
-The effects of the stiffness of EOS are studied on the variational and viscous time scales as well as on the critical angular velocity and critical temperature.
-Finally we investigate the case whether the observed LMXBs should constraint the slope parameter $L$.
+The effects of the stiffness of EOS are studied on the gravitational and viscous time scales as well as on the critical angular velocity and critical temperature.
+I investigate the case whether the observed properies of the LMXBs and MSRPs should constrain the slope parameter $L$.

+The interesting issue is how much the equation of state affects the time evolution of the frequency and spindown rate of a neutron star.
+This is also under consideration in the present work~\cite{Owen-98}.
+In particular, I develop my study on the evolution of r-mode by employing the mentioned EOS's and probing the sensitivity of the relevant quantities on the slope parameter $L$.
+A comparison of the theoretical predictions with a few observed cases is also presented and discussed.